-Before starting the journey through the Serra, we suggest a visit to the simple village of the Castle, whose name still evokes the memory of the medieval fortification that has disappeared.
-At the top of the hill, next to the Chapel of Mrs. do Castelo, there is still a pre-Romanesque frieze of the medieval temple.
-From there we can see vast horizons over the Fornelo valley and the Marão slopes.
+Before setting out through the mountains, we suggest you make a visit to the modest village Vila do Castelo (Castle), a name that still evokes the memory of a long-gone medieval period.
+At the top of the hill, next to the chapel Senhor do Castelo, there still exists a pre-Romanesque frieze of the medieval temple.
+There, the vast horizons of the Fornelo valley and the Marão are beautifully depicted.

-Returning to the course and up the Serra, you will come across two dolmens of the megalithic set of the Serra da Aboboreira.
-The first one, called Furnas 2, is located on a small elevation, with a wide visibility from it, observing the Serra do Marão to the north and northeast.
-It is a closed dolmen, which integrates the first moment of construction of this type of monuments in the Serra da Aboboreira: between the end of the V and the beginning of the IV millennium BC The second, Meninas do Crasto 3, already includes a second constructive moment that occurred at the beginning of the fourth millennium BC.
-The modest dimensions and the cover slab give this monument a certain grace.
+Starting the trail and going up the mountains, you will come across two dolmens of the megalithic set of the Serra da Aboboreira.
+The first one is Furnas 2, standing on a small elevation, from there the north and northeast of the Serra do Marão are visible.
+It is a closed dolmen and represents the first construction of this type of monument in Serra da Aboboreira: It was built between the beginning of the fifth millennium and the end of the fourth BC.
+The second, Meninas do Crasto 3 represents a second construction moment that occurred at the beginning of the fourth millennium BC.
+The modest dimensions and the cover slab make this dolmen graceful.

-Further on you will find the "Stone of the Sun", a granite batholith that, because it is isolated, works naturally as a clock of the sun.
-This factor will certainly have influenced the designation assigned to it by the shepherds of Serra da Aboboreira.
+Further on you will find the "Pedra do Sol", a granite batholith that works naturally as a sun clock because of its isolated location.
+This factor most certainly influenced the designation it was later assigned by the shepherds of Serra da Aboboreira.

-Places of obligatory visit along the route are the rural clusters of mountain - Aldeia Velha, Aldeia Nova, Pé Redondo - singular expression of the settlement in altitude, of concentrated pattern that contrasts with the dissemination in small places typical of the lowlands.
-They retain a characteristic traditional architecture, often polarized in a common threshing floor surrounded by sets of granaries.
+Along the route you will find various must-see locations, one of those being the mountain rural clusters - Aldeia Velha, Aldeia Nova, Pé Redondo – Concentrated settlements on the high points of the mountains, which contrast with the dissemination usually typical of small places in the lowlands.
+They retain a characteristic traditional architecture, often including common threshing floors surrounded by sets of granaries.

-The rational use of the available resources is evidenced by the traditional ways, which are often used to get where water passes before reaching the fields.
-A traditional way of fertilizing the land, washing the sidewalks of the excrement that the cattle leaves when passing in the ways of the villages.
-In this way, traditional farmers have transformed an urban environment that is not very attractive, in a habitat of high ecological interest.
-The diversity of plants found in these agricultural roads in the rural interior is the remarkable testimony that Man and Biodiversity are not incompatible.
-The sucker, the urtigão and the poejo are just some of the plants that punctuate these paths.
+The way the available resources were used is evidenced by the traditional courses created for the water to pass before reaching the fields.
+A traditional way of fertilizing the land and washing the sidewalks of the excrement left by the cattle passing by the villages.
+Using this method, traditional farmers transformed an uninteresting urban environment into a habitat of high ecological interest.
+The diversity of plants found in these roads are proof that Man and Biodiversity are not incompatible.
+The figworts, the cow itch and the pennyrile are just some examples of plants found along these paths.

-In these villages it is common to find the chimpanzee, whose presence is well tolerated by the populations, since this bird feeds on the undesirable insects, very common in areas with livestock.
-In the environs of the villages one observes a waist of hortas, lameiros and agricultural fields, that tends to diminish due to the desertification of the rural interior.
-In the marshes, true repositories of plant diversity, you can find showy grasses such as the hay, the weed or the weed.
+In these villages it is common to find the Barn Swallow, whose presence is welcomed by the populations, since this bird feeds on the undesirable insects that are very common in areas with livestock.
+In the environs of the villages, one is presented with a variety of gardens, meadows and agricultural fields, that tend to disappear due to the abandonment happening in the rural areas of the interior.
+In the meadows, you can find true repositories of plant and grass diversity such as sweet vernal grass, creeping soft grass and Meadow oat grass.